refined-github/refined-github/readme.md

 ## Contribute

-See the [contribution guide](contributing.md) and appear on the [contributors list](https://github.com/sindresorhus/refined-github/graphs/contributors)!
+See the [contribution guide](contributing.md) and join the [contributors](https://github.com/sindresorhus/refined-github/graphs/contributors)!

 ## Related